cozy/cozy-stack/.planning/STATE.md

 ### Last Session

 **Date:** 2026-04-05
-**Stopped at:** Completed 01-02-PLAN.md (XML GREEN — multistatus types, marshaller, propfind parser) **Work done:** Executed Plan 02 of Phase 01 — implemented `web/webdav/xml.go` with all 9 types (Multistatus, Response, Propstat, Prop, ResourceType, SupportedLock, LockDiscovery, PropFind, PropList) and 5 helpers (buildETag, buildCreationDate, buildLastModified, parsePropFind, marshalMultistatus).
-All 7 XML RED tests from Plan 01 now pass.
-Two commits (b1f47cdc5 feat GREEN, 421d7192f refactor).
-Four deviations auto-fixed: (1) added compile-only path_mapper.go stubs so the package test binary could build (Rule 3 blocker), (2) fixed self-contradictory NotContains("T") assertion in xml_test.go (Rule 1 bug), (3) reconciled Prop/ResourceType/SupportedLock struct signatures with the RED test's actual usage (Rule 1), (4) switched response struct tags from `"DAV: name"` to literal `"D:name"` to stop encoding/xml emitting redundant xmlns on children (Rule 1).
+**Stopped at:** Completed 01-03-PLAN.md (path mapper GREEN — davPathToVFSPath with traversal prevention) **Work done:** Executed Plan 03 of Phase 01 — replaced the compile-only `davPathToVFSPath` stub left by Plan 01-02 with the full traversal-rejecting implementation in `web/webdav/path_mapper.go`.
+The function anchors the raw Echo wildcard under `/files`, runs `path.Clean`, asserts the result still starts with `/files/`, and strips the prefix to yield a VFS path.
+Rejection paths: null bytes, any residual `%` character (catches `%2e`, `%2E`, `%2f`, and double-encoded `%252e` in one check), and any cleaned path that escapes the `/files` scope.
+All 13 `TestDavPathToVFSPath` cases plus the sentinel-error test pass; no regression in Plan 01-02's XML test suite.
+One commit (`af5b6f177` feat GREEN).
+Task 2 (REFACTOR) was a deliberate no-op per the plan's explicit authorisation — function already compact and gofmt-clean.
+One deviation auto-fixed: the plan's reference implementation enumerated `%2e`/`%2f` as substrings, which misses the double-encoded `%252e%252e` case because `%2e` is not a substring of `%252e`; broadened the check to "reject any `%`" as a strict superset.
-**Artifacts created:** .planning/phases/01-foundation/01-02-SUMMARY.md
+**Artifacts created:** .planning/phases/01-foundation/01-03-SUMMARY.md
-**Artifacts modified:** web/webdav/xml.go, web/webdav/path_mapper.go (stubs), web/webdav/xml_test.go (assertion fix)
-**Next action:** Execute Plan 03 (path mapper GREEN — replace davPathToVFSPath stub with real implementation that rejects `..`, encoded traversal, null bytes, encoded slashes, and system-directory prefixes)
+**Artifacts modified:** web/webdav/path_mapper.go (stub replaced by real implementation) **Next action:** Execute Plan 04 (next in Phase 01 sequence — see ROADMAP.md wave map)

 ### Open Todos